evgenyneu/asp3231_project/doc/lab_notes/07_photometric_callibration.md

 4. Find m1 using other reference stars B, C and D. Then calculate the average magnitude m1.

+## How we split our work

+* Evgenii will do B and I bands.

 ## Answer from Vaishali

 * Use daofind to find stars in non-photometric night.
 Play with threshold and check that it picked faint stars.